 Founded in 2013, Ahimsa is a vegan brand that prioritizes love.
 Makers of quality vegan shoes and accessories, they are the only 100% vegan shoe factory in the world.
 “We were born to make a difference on the life of animals, nature, and our fellow human beings.
 Thru our products, we aim to share the vegan lifestyle.
 Our goal is to have a more conscious society, one day completely free of cruelty.”
 With a statement like this, you want to be supporting businesses like this one which is transparent and passionate about creating positive change through stylish ethical fashion.

 Keep is a fun cruelty-free shoe and apparel line based in Golden State, USA.
 Most of their shoes are unisex and are great for casual weekend wear.
 What we love about Keep is their vibrant style and their strong social values.

-We first discovered Wills Vegan Shoes when we were in Europe earlier this year.
+We first discovered Wills Vegan Shoes when we were in Europe in 2015.
 They sell classy shoes for men and women that are both vegan and fair-trade.
 Not only that, considering what you get, they are quite reasonably priced.

 Threads 4 Thought sells stylish apparel and accessories for both men and women.
 They’re extremely transparent with where they source their materials and how their products are manufactured.
-The company also contributes and donates to many non profits.
+The main materials they use are organic cotton, recycled polyester, and Lenzing modal (beech tree pulp).
+The company also contributes and donates to many non-profits.